CloudLabsAI-Azure/Udacity/Udacity Lab Scripts/Cloud Architect/Course 3/Projectlab/README.md

 3. Subscription ID
 4. Tenant Name

-Please make sure this user account have owner access on the subscription and you Global Administrator access on Tenant.
+Please make sure this user account have owner access on the subscription and Global Administrator access on Tenant.